google/pts-bot/doc/overview.md

   Linux.

-* **It can emulate the Bluetooth communication between the PTS and the DUT using Rootcanal**, a virtual Bluetooth Controller built for AOSP, removing the need for a physical communication.
+* **It can emulate the Bluetooth communication between the PTS and the DUT using Rootcanal**, a virtual Bluetooth Controller, initialy built for AOSP, removing the need for a physical communication.
 HCI calls on the DUT are routed to Rootcanal instead of the Bluetooth chip.

 * **It automates commands to the DUT through Bluetooth test interfaces (gRPC)** exposed by each layer of the Bluetooth stack.
 A translation layer is built to